Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 ```

 The `message` command takes an arbitrary number of string to display, which it will concatenate
-without any delimiters.
-Without placing quotation marks around `${VERB}, ${NOUN}!`, the two became
+without any joining characters.
+Without placing quotation marks around `${VERB}, ${NOUN}!`, the two
-separate function arguments.
-The only time one needs quotation marks, is if he/she wishes to guard
+became separate function arguments.
+The only time one needs quotation marks, is if he/she wishes to
-spaces from becoming white-spaces.
+guard spaces from becoming white-spaces.

 If we wanted to concatenate two strings (fairly common when assembling file paths for eg.) we could
 do so with